The stock market continues to trade at record levels, so who should be worried about low risk investments?

 Real Estate Investment Trusts

 Are you scared about investing in real estate by yourself?
 Where that is where REIT's come in, as they allow you to invest with others.
 Commercial, residential, apartment complexes, you name it.
-Get access to this Free training that teaches you how to make a passive income from REITS.
+Get access to the Real Estate Winners Newsletter

 High-Yield Savings Accounts

 These are a no brainer way to collect extra money, without doing any additional work.
 Most people store their money in a checking account, why not put it in one of these puppies and earn interest off your hard earn money.
-My favorite right now is a Betterment Everyday.
+My favorite right now is a Betterment.

 With that said, there are plenty of low risk investments available.
 Let’s look at an even dozen of them: